 They can trust management to do what it says.
 Nothing damages morale like dealing with managers who go back on their word.
 It's like trying to build a house on a sandy foundation.
 It’s shifting underneath you all the time.
 How can you focus on reaching your goal when you're afraid to take your eyes off your feet?

-Have a question for Cindy?
-Ask or leave a comment below!
+Have a question for Cindy or want to leave a comment?